 - Download and install the latest Agent version from the OpenLM website.
 Consult the OpenLM Agent Installation guide for detailed instructions on installation and configuration.

-Before proceeding with configuration, make sure that the Applications Manager has been detected and configured in the OpenLM Broker settings.
+Before proceeding with configuration, make sure that the Applications Manager has been detected and configured in OpenLM Broker’s settings.
 The Broker in turn should be connected and reporting to an installation of OpenLM Server.

 The following section describes the configuration options and features of the OpenLM Applications Manager.

-Applications can be added to the OpenLM Applications Manager either manually in the Applications window or using the Agent’s applications list functionality.
-The following steps describe how to add an application in the OpenLM Applications Manager:
+Applications can be added to the Applications Manager either manually through EasyAdmin’s administrative Applications window or using the centralized_products_xml flag with the Agent’s product list functionality.
+The following steps describe how to add an application in the OpenLM Applications Manager using EasyAdmin:

 1. Open the OpenLM EasyAdmin User Interface (Windows Start → OpenLM → OpenLM EasyAdmin User Interface):